 Just when we thought everything was going great....

 AA informed us they somehow did not load ANYONE's checked bag onto the plane (including our 4 luggages filled with essential move-in stuff).
 Typical American Airlines, right?
-Anyways, that will be a separate post coming soon!
+Anyways, here is a separate post on how I was eventually reimbursed for the incident.

 After that whole fiasco, we made our way (empty-handed) to the rideshare lot.